Natalie Nakase: Early life

 Nakase was born in Anaheim, California, the youngest of three daughters to Gary and Debra Nakase.
 Her parents are both second-generation Japanese-Americans.

 Nakase grew up in Huntington Beach, California, where she attended Marina High School and was a four-year letterman playing basketball.
 She led the school to two Sunset League titles.
 In 1998, the team won their first California Interscholastic Federation (CIF) Southern Section title.
 Nakase averaged 13.9 points and 8.6 assists that season, when she was named the 1998 Orange County Player of the Year by both the Los Angeles Times and the Orange County Register.
 She finished her career as the Sunset League leader in career assists, and set school records for career assists, steals and three-point field goals made.

 College career

 Standing at 5 ft 2 in, Nakase was not heavily recruited by college basketball programs.
-She turned down a full scholarship from the University of California, Irvine to attend her dream school, the University of California, Los Angeles (UCLA), where she was a walk-on for the UCLA Bruins basketball team.
+She turned down a full scholarship from the University of California, Irvine to attend her dream school, the University of California, Los Angeles (UCLA), where she was a walk-on for the UCLA Bruins.
 Nakase redshirted as a freshman after injuring her left knee in an August summer league game, which required reconstructive surgery to repair her anterior cruciate ligament (ACL).
 She recovered to become a three-year starter at point guard for UCLA, averaging 4.9 points and 3.7 assists per game in her career.
 In 2002, she earned honorable mention for the All-Pac-10 team after averaging a career-high 7.9 points and 5.1 assists per game.